-1. INTRODUCTION
+1. Introduction

-- 1.1 The City of York Council is proud of its track record of probity and high ethical standards.
+1.1.
+Fishergate Primary School is proud of its track record of probity and high ethical standards.
 However, we are not complacent and we recognise that malpractice can occur.
 Any of us at one time or another may have concerns about what is happening at work.
 Most concerns are easily resolved.

-However, it might be more difficult to know what to do if the concern related to one of the following: - - conduct which is an offence or a breach of the law, - disclosures related to miscarriages of justice, - health and safety risks, including risks to the public as well as other employees - the abuse of a vulnerable person - damage to the environment - the unauthorised use of public funds - misreporting of performance information - possible fraud and corruption - other unethical conduct - 1.2 You may be worried about raising such issues yourself, perhaps feeling its none of your business or that it's only a suspicion.
-You may feel that raising the matter would be disloyal to colleagues, managers or to the organisation.
-You may decide to say something but find that you have spoken to the wrong person, or raised the issue in the wrong way and are not sure what to do next. - 1.3 The Council wants you to feel able to raise your concerns about such malpractice at an early stage and in the right way.
+However, it might be more difficult to know what to do if the concern related to one of the following:

+- Conduct which is an offence or a breach of the law

+- Disclosures related to miscarriages of justice

+- Health and safety risks, including risks to the public as well as other employees

+- The abuse of a vulnerable person

+- Damage to the environment

+- The unauthorised use of public funds

+- Misreporting of performance information

+- Possible fraud and corruption

+- Other unethical conduct

+- 1.2.
+The school wants you to feel able to raise your concerns about such malpractice at an early stage and in the right way.
 We would rather that you raised the matter when it is just a concern rather than wait for proof.
-Staff working in children's homes have a legal duty to report concerns about the welfare or safety of children accommodated there and following this policy would meet that duty.

-1.4 This Whistle-blowing Policy is primarily for concerns where the interests of others or the organisation itself are at risk.
+- 1.3.
+This Whistleblowing Policy is primarily for concerns where the interests of others or the school/academy itself are at risk and there is a public interest in you making the disclosure.
 The kinds of issues described in paragraph 1.1 are obvious examples.
-If your concerns are about your own employment position though then it is more likely that the Grievance or the Prevention of Bullying, Harassment and Discrimination at Work Procedure should be used.
-You can get this from your manager, from Human Resources or the Council's intranet.
+If your concerns are about your own employment position though then it is more likely that the Grievance or the Dignity at Work Procedure should be used.
+You can get this from your manager or from Human Resources.
 Sometimes your concern may have elements of both.
-For example if you were being told to drive for an excessive number of hours this would affect both you and the wider community.
+For example, if you were being told to take an excessive number of students on a school trip without the appropriate staffing levels and this would affect both you and the wider school community.
 We would prefer you to raise such concerns rather than worry about the appropriate procedure.